How to lead without draining the life-blood from your officers

 With all due respect to General Schwarzkopf, couldn’t it be possible that we can manage people in addition to managing things?

-We occasionally see this in those police organizations in which we over-policy and micro-manage as a means of retaining control over our people and resources.
+We occasionally see this in those law enforcement organizations in which we over-policy and micro-manage as a means of retaining control over our people and resources.

 As a result, we gradually lose the leadership influence that is necessary to motivate and sustain performance.